carstenbauer/JuliaHLRS25/exercises/Day3/multithreading/README.md

 **Learnings:** multithreading a simple algorithm, uniform and non-uniform workload, nested multithreading

 In this exercise, you will parallelize the famous Monte Carlo algorithm that can produce the value of π=3.141... with desirable precision.
-Specifically, you will parallelize the algorithm using Julia's multithreading tools (e.g. `@threads` and `@spawn`).
+Specifically, you will parallelize the algorithm using Julia's multithreading tools (e.g. `@spawn`).

 ### `2_diffusion_2d_multithreading`